raspberrypilearning/recruiting-volunteers/en/step_5.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">

 --- task ---

 **Think** about how you want those who are interested to contact you about the volunteer oppurtunity.

 --- /task ---

 This will depend on the approach you have chosen.

 You might ask those who see a poster, or see a newspaper advertisement to email the Dojo's email address if they are interested.
-You might ask those who see a social media post about it, to comment on the post or directly message you on that channel.
+You could suggest those who see a social media post about it, to comment on the post or directly message you on that channel.
 If you are talking to someone you know, you might give them your mobile number to call you back once they have thought about it.

 --- task ---

 **Decide** how you want interested people to follow up about the oppourtunity.
 Make sure this is easy for those who hear about the oppurtunity.

 --- /task ---